The bold little chickadee is a welcome sight at any feeder.

-Then, listen for the chickadee call which sounds like “chickadee-dee-dee” using increasing numbers of dee notes when they are alarmed.
+Then, listen for the chickadee call which sounds like “chickadee-dee-dee.“ Interestingly, they will use an increasing numbers of dee notes when they are alarmed.